OctavioRguez/JetAuto1/README.md

     python control.py
 ```

-For getting the data (position feedback for the controller) from and external device, you can modify the python script saved in `scripts/main.py` and then execute it by creating a ROS project:
+For getting the data (position feedback for the controller) from and external device, you can modify the python script [`main.py`](scripts/main.py) and then execute it by creating a ROS project:
 ```bash
     cd ~/catkin_ws/src
     git clone https://github.com/OctavioRguez/JetAuto1.git